serdimoa/charting/Widget-Constructor.md

 ```

 #### interval [mandatory]
-Interval is the width of a single candle.
+Interval is the width of a single candle (same as "resolution").

 ```
 interval: "5" // 5 minutes